ktrnka/company-detective/NOTES.md

 - They have a pipeline like 1) extract opinions 2) cluster opinions 3) filter clusters 4) generate an abstractive summary
 - This is close to the approach I've started to explore, but A) I've been mixing facts and opinions B) I haven't tried a clustering step

-# Indeed pipeline (8/6)
+# Indeed pipeline (8/19)

-- Scraping worked nicely for Rad AI but I don't know how it'll work for employers with many, many job listings
-- It's easy to get a better JD than the original, but it's hard to get a JD that highlights any subtle bias and possible issues
+The pipeline is in reasonably good shape but the information isn't actionable enough for use.

+Areas to improve:
+- Extract benefits
+- Some way of prioritizing information in closer roles
+- Dealing with companies that have many openings
+- Companies that have no openings

-# Crunchbase pipeline (8/5)
+# Crunchbase pipeline (8/19)

 - Scrapfly worked pretty nicely, though you need to pass it the people URL
 - Pydantic models worked really nicely for parsing in conjunction with Copilot, though it took some guess and check to figure out which fields were optional
 - Good info from CB: Founding date, company description, fundraising rounds, and recent news
+- This has been a really solid data source, both for fundraising and the company overview

 ## Issues

 - The people list is very skewed
-- I'm not sure what I want to do with the data except to show the company fundraising

-# News pipeline (updated 8/5)
+# News pipeline (8/19)

+This pipeline has been pretty solid and useful

 ## Issues

 Major issues

-- I'm not sure how to best facet the output
-- I want to include information about change over time but I'm not as sure how to do that
+- It's limited to recent news (last 1 year), which missed a lot of info
+- It might be too abstractive of a pipeline.
+On one hand, that's great because there's so much news duplication.
+On the other hand, I'd really like to maintain attribution/citation all the way through.

 Minor issues

-- The formatting of the bibliography is inconsistent
-- Many news sites block the requests
+- Some news sites block the requests
-- Now that I'm using the official Google API, I've lost the ability to do a news-specific search
 - The search results often include sources from the company itself, which may be somewhat biased
-- The text extractor doesn't look very good.
-I tried setting up textpipe but I couldn't get it installed
 - The unified article context can get quite long
-- Sometimes the LLM fails to identify the author of each article

-# Reddit pipeline (last updated 7/29)
+# Reddit pipeline (8/19)

-## Current issues

-- Rad AI
-    - There isn't enough Reddit information to be useful.
-Most results are not actually about Rad AI at all but get represented as about Omni, though I found one comment plugging Omni.
-- Singularity 6 / Palia
-    - There's so much data that each search returns drastically different content.
-If we search for Palia, it's great game feedback.
-If we search for Singularity 6 or the combined one it has more info on acquisition
-- Instacart
-    - It mixes the feedback from the people ordering food vs the gig workers, and it's really mixing them in different sections.

-- Context length is a problem sometimes
-- Getting the facets to be distinct is challenging at times
-- I want to prefer evidence-based claims but fall back to opinions when none are available
-    - Good
-        - Patch 177 made income much easier
-        - I like the range of romance options with Palian characters
-        - Singularity 6 raised $XX in YYYY
-    - Meh
-        - Palia is boring
-        - I like the characters in Palia

-## Worries (issues without evidence)
+The Reddit pipeline is pretty solid overall.

-## TODO
+## Issues

-- Incorporate the date into summarization somehow
-- Experiment with scores in summarization
+- Many companies have too little information on Reddit to add value, and it's tricky to get the prompts right in that case
+- I wish the extracted quotes were more information-dense.
+I've had trouble prompting on the types of extractions I'd like
+- Sometimes it extracts multiple quotes from a single post and there must be a better way to represent that, maybe "quote1 ... quote2"?
+- Sometimes the posts can come from drastically different dates but they aren't always organized by date
+- Gun.io: The summaries can be a little weird because many comments are from the Gig workers.

 ### Ideas / experiments

-- Use LLM to optimize the query for Reddit to get the things I want
+- Use LLM to optimize the query for Reddit to get the best feedback.
+For example, with S6/Palia it's better to just search Palia
-- Do something like TextGrad to revise the prompt
-    - I tried a lightweight version of this but it adjusted the prompt too much to focus on the non-variables
-- Summary-of-summaries: This worked well
-- Try doing a more flattened version like thegigabrain
-    - I could theoretically do this but the LangChain docs/tutorials don't work anymore with their map-reduce style, which would be ideal
+- Use LLM to rerank Reddit results

-# Glassdoor pipeline (last updated 7/30)
+# Glassdoor pipeline (8/19)

+This pipeline has been pretty solid.

 ## Issues

-- I started having some issues of the Google search getting blocked; I should switch to a Google Custom Search API
+- I wish I could easily fetch more pages.
+Maybe if I cache it better I can fetch a lot more data without worrying about my Scrapfly budget.
 - Instacart: Most of the Glassdoor reviews are from drivers, not FTE.
 It'd be nice to add context information about the query itself, like "summarize xyz from the perspective of a director of marketing"

-## TODO

-- Explore ways to make sure that it's grounded in evidence

-## Ideas

 # General